Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Introduction

-\paragraph{Plausibility of the Coarse Learnability Assumption.} In \cref{sec:justify}, we present some theoretical evidence supporting the coarse learnability assumption.
-We demonstrate that standard maximum likelihood estimation (MLE) naturally induces the required coverage properties in two distinct regimes (\cref{app:miss,sec:exp}).
-In the \emph{agnostic} setting where the model is misspecified (e.g., a simple unimodal learner approximating a complex multimodal target), we show that the moment-matching property of MLE forces the learner to form a ``coverage envelope'' over the target's support, satisfying our assumption even when precise density approximation is impossible (which is likely the case for LLMs learning combinatorial objects).
-Complementing this, we prove the assumption also holds in a \emph{realizable} setting for well-behaved exponential families.
+\paragraph{Theoretical Plausibility of Coarse Learnability.} In \Cref{sec:justify}, we present theoretical evidence justifying \cref{ass:learn} for certain generative models.
+We demonstrate that standard MLE naturally induces the required coverage properties in several simplified settings: the {\em agnostic} setting where the model is misspecified (e.g., a unimodal learner approximating a multimodal target) and precise density approximation is impossible; for the \emph{realizable} setting for well-behaved exponential families; and {\em non-parametric settings} such as standard Kernel Density Estimation.